rubuslab/depot_tools/recipes/README.recipes.md

     Requires falsy ignore_input_commit.
   * step_test_data: a null function that returns test bot_update.py output.
     Use test_api.output_json to generate test data.
+  * step_test_missing_json: a bool to wipe the json attribute from the bot_update step.
+Used to simulate a scenario where the bot_update script cannot be executed, so the bot_update step json is missing.
   * enforce_fetch: Enforce a new fetch to refresh the git cache, even if the solution revision passed in already exists in the current git cache.
   * assert_one_gerrit_change: if True, assert that there is at most one